benji267/Sniffer_Project/Readme.md

 ```
 Options

 -v value:  Sets the verbosity level of the analysis.
 If not specified, the default value is 1 (very concise).
-Different verbosity levels provide varying amounts of information, similar to Wireshark.
+Different verbosity levels provide varying amounts of information, similar to Wireshark:
+    - 1: Very concise
+    - 2: Concise
+    - 3: Detailed

 -o filename: Specifies the output file for the analysis results.